-Our security analysts can reveal that current cybersecurity threats in 2018 are showing an upwards trend towards ransomware attacks.
-Plus the cybercriminals seem to be using more undercover techniques to steal financial rewards and purge your computing assets.
+Our security analysts can reveal that current cybersecurity threats in 2018 are showing an upward trend towards ransomware attacks.
+Plus cybercriminals seem to be using more undercover techniques to steal financial rewards and purge your computing assets.

 Here we talk about three major cybersecurity trends of 2018 so far.

-The theft of digital currency cryptocurrency known as crytojacking is creating the most significant impact so far this year.
+The theft of digital currency cryptocurrency known as crypto-jacking is creating the most significant impact so far this year.